 Let’s change our point of view from the healthcare professional being the expert, to the patient being the expert.
 How do we do that, we do that when we use Motivational Interviewing.
 Motivational Interviewing is a “Particular kind of conversation about change”.

 It takes practice to develop your skills at Motivational Interviewing.
 It can be hard to refrain from giving advice.
 When you really listen to patients and engage them in conversations, you will hear what it is that is important to them.
 This is called their change talk.
 Here is an acronym to assist you in eliciting this change talk – OARS

 - Open questions – Ask open ended questions

 - Affirmations – Provide emotional support and encouragement to demonstrate your active listening

 - Reflections – Respond with statements that are intended to mirror what the patient is saying

 - Summarize – Provide a summary of the information that the patient shared that is encouraging the change and ask for validation “Is that what I heard you say?”

-At HealthTechS3, we implement care coordination programs and to ensure our clients have long term success, we provide ongoing education and networking opportunities to help our care coordinators develop skills such as Motivational Interviewing to assist patients in making the healthy choices they desire.
-If you are interested in learning more about care coordination or our educational offerings please reach out to me.
+At HealthTechS3, we implement care coordination programs and to ensure our clients have long term success, we provide ongoing education and networking opportunities to help our care coordinators develop skills such as motivational interviewing to assist patients in making the healthy choices they desire.
+If you are interested in learning more about care coordination or our educational offerings, please contact Faith Jones at email@example.com.